 Director, Steatohepatitis Center

 Medical Director, Surgical Weight Loss Program for Teens

 Associate Professor, UC Department of Pediatrics

-Stavra A. Xanthakos, MD, is an assistant professor and attending physician in the Division of Gastroenterology, Hepatology and Nutrition, the co-director of the Cincinnati Children’s Steatohepatitis Center, and the medical director of the Surgical Weight Loss Program for Teens.
+Stavra A. Xanthakos, MD, is an attending physician in the Division of Gastroenterology, Hepatology and Nutrition, the co-director of the Cincinnati Children’s Steatohepatitis Center, and the medical director of the Surgical Weight Loss Program for Teens.
+She is an assistant professor for the University of Cincinnati College of Medicine.
 She also partners with physicians and staff in Cincinnati Children’s Center for Better Health and Nutrition in the evaluation and management of pediatric patients suffering from severe pediatric obesity and related complications.